Driver Who Thought He Hit Animal On PIP Struck, Killed When He Gets Out To Check

 A driver who thought he'd struck a small animal with his minivan on the Palisades Interstate Parkway was struck and killed after he got out to check, authorities said.

-The driver stopped his 2014 Toyota Sienna on the northbound side right before the New York state border in Alpine shortly after 10 p.m., PIP Police Sgt.
+Passengers told responding officers that the Brooklyn driver stopped his 2014 Toyota Sienna on the northbound side right before the New York state border in Alpine shortly after 10 p.m.
+Thursday, PIP Police Sgt.
 First Class Raymond E. Walter said.

 He was standing in the roadway when a northbound 2018 Cadillac CT6 hit him, Walter said.